Taking in the first signs of spring on a picnic in New York's Adirondack Mountains

 (SOUNDBITE OF FOOTSTEPS CRUNCHING)

-SOMMERSTEIN: I fell up to my back in snow, so there is at least three feet.
+SOMMERSTEIN: I fell up to my back in snow, so there is at least 3 feet.

-MANN: As we dig into cheese sandwiches and hummus and big wedges of chocolate, I asked David if he's impatient with this mix of seasons, the sun and summery smells of sweat and dust, but also this mountain snow that hangs on.
+MANN: As we dig into cheese sandwiches and hummus and big wedges of chocolate, I ask David if he's impatient with this mix of seasons - the sun and summery smells of sweat and dust, but also this mountain snow that hangs on.

 SOMMERSTEIN: You're seeing the Earth change in real time, and it's really something special that you become a part of when you go on a hike like this.
 We're still kind of halfway in between.